alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Man and woman driving in car

-Information on road rules and ways to increase your safety whilst driving is shared with participants.
+An industry expert shares information on road rules and ways to increase your safety whilst driving.

 Time: 10:00am to 1:00pm